 1. Royal Canin Veterinary Diet Urinary SO Canned Dog Food

-The most common type of bladder stones is struvite stones.
-These are caused by the deposition of excess minerals in the dog’s urine.
-Royal Canin Veterinary Diet specifically deals with this sort of a problem.
-Not only is the formula great for dissolving struvite stones, but also helps prevent calcium oxalate stones.
+The most common type of bladder stones is struvite stones, which are caused by excess mineral deposits in the dog’s urine.
+Royal Canin Veterinary Diet Urinary SO is specifically formulated to dissolve pure struvite stones and to help prevent the formation of calcium oxalate stones.

 2. Hill’s Prescription Diet c/d Multicare Urinary Care Chicken Flavor Dry Dog Food

-Although most bladder stones are caused by alkaline urine, it is not the root problem for all cases of bladder stones.
-In certain situations, it is the lower pH of the urine that leads to urinary problems.
-In case this is the problem with your dog, Hills Prescription C/D Urinary Care is the solution.
+Although most bladder stones are caused by urine that is too alkaline, that’s not always the case.
+In certain situations, lower urine pH can lead to problems.
+For dogs with a lower urine pH, Hills Prescription C/D Urinary Care is the solution.

 3. Royal Canin Veterinary Diet Renal Support D Canned Dog Food